Seronsecurity/advmlthreatmatrix/readme.md

 Jan/Feb 2021.Please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdqtuE0v7qBRsGUUWDrzUEenHCdv-HNP1IiLil67dgpXtHqQw/viewform) for the workshop for more hands on feedback session

 **Contribute Case Studies**
 We are especially excited for new case-studies!
+We look forward to contributions from both industry and academic researchers.
 Before submitting a case-study, consider that the attack:
 1. Exploits one or more vulnerabilities that compromises the confidentiality, integrity or availability of ML system
 2. The attack was against a *production, commercial* ML system.
 This can be on MLaaS like Amazon, Microsoft Azure, Google Cloud AI, IBM Watson etc; ML models on devices
 3. You have permission to share the information.
 Please follow the proper channels before reporting a new attack and that you are practicing responsible disclosure.

-If you satisfy all the three criteria: Email <Ram.Shankar@microsoft.com> and <Mikel@mitre.org> with summary of the incident and Adversarial ML Threat Matrix mapping.
+If you satisfy all the three criteria: Email advmlthreatmatrix-core@googlegroups.com with summary of the incident and Adversarial ML Threat Matrix mapping.

 **Join our Mailing List**